FINTRAC examinations: your responsibilities and what you can expect from FINTRAC

 - Are the reporting requirements being met?

 FINTRAC has published Compliance program requirements to provide you with additional guidance on how to implement a compliance program.

 Presenting the findings

 At the conclusion of an on-site or a desk examination, a FINTRAC compliance officer will provide details of the findings as part of an exit interview.
 Following the exit interview these findings will be communicated by way of a findings letter, which will state either of these possibilities:

 - possible follow-up compliance action; or

-- a recommendation for an administrative monetary penalty (AMP).
+- a recommendation for an enforcement action, such as an administrative monetary penalty (AMP).

 The issuance of a findings letter will conclude the examination.

 FINTRAC's examination process ensures that the findings and expectations for corrective measures are communicated clearly through an exit interview and in the findings letters.